 While termites may not feed on the mulch itself, they can build their colonies underneath.

-Mulch provides these insects with the much-needed moisture, warmth, and access to food sources, which is everything termites need to thrive.
+Laying mulch provides these insects with the much-needed moisture, warmth, and access to food sources, which is everything termites need to thrive.

 Worse, if the mulch is not treated or is a softwood mulch, termites will feast on it and eventually find their way back to your home.
 Hardwood mulch is the best to use as it repels termites.